 All drivers and passengers shall wear seat belts at all times except in maintenance/delivery vehicles which make frequent stops.

 Vehicles must be used only for authorized and official purposes.
 The authorized driver must not allow unauthorized persons to drive or ride in the vehicle.
 Every passenger should have a seat.
 Passengers should not be allowed to ride unrestrained in the rear of a truck or on a trailer.

 Each department with vehicles assigned shall assign an individual who is responsible for maintenance on vehicles.
 This person shall complete a periodic safety maintenance check of the vehicle, ensure that the state inspection is up to date, and coordinate repair of the vehicles with Facilities Management.

 The number of passengers which may be transported in vans is limited to nine (9) including the driver.
 All passengers must wear seat belts.

 Operation of low speed vehicles EZ-Go Carts, Gems and similar vehicles must conform to WCU Policy #90.

 All drivers of low speed vehicles must attend a low speed vehicle driver training session.
 This is offered by the Safety & Risk Management Office.

 In addition to Police reports the driver must report all accidents to his department head.
 The department head is responsible for notifying Safety & Risk Management and Facilities Management so that the appropriate insurance forms can be completed.
-All accidents are reviewed by the Safety Officer to determine common cases and remedial actions to correct any accident causing deficiencies.
+All accidents are reviewed by the Safety Officer to determine common causes and remedial actions to correct any accident causing deficiencies.